 Kindful integrates with QuickBooks Online (the web-based version of QuickBooks) and QuickBooks Desktop for Windows (QuickBooks Desktop Mac is not currently available).

-- Save hours that you may have otherwise spend double entering data.
+- Save hours that you may have otherwise spend manually double entering data, or exporting and importing csv files.

 - Import your historical data from QuickBooks into Kindful automatically, where you can use our powerful filtering and reporting tools to manage your Contacts.